gopika-na/m2x-gear-s/README.md

 ##Samsung Gear S (Tizen JavaScript) library for M2X##

 [AT&T M2X](http://m2x.att.com) is a cloud-based fully managed time-series data storage service for network connected machine-to-machine (M2M) devices and the Internet of Things (IoT).
+This [Samsung Gear S](http://developer.samsung.com/gear/) client library for M2X is built on top of the [Tizen](https://www.tizen.org/) javascript-based OS.

 The [AT&T M2X API](https://m2x.att.com/developer/documentation/overview) provides all the needed operations and methods to connect your devices to AT&T's M2X service.
 This library aims to provide a simple wrapper to interact with the AT&T M2X API.
 Refer to the [Glossary of Terms](https://m2x.att.com/developer/documentation/glossary) to understand the nomenclature used throughout this documentation.